Customer service redesign

 Multiple tasks with the same order

 The average number of tasks per order (for those with calls) is 1.7.
 For tasks within the same order, we collapsed in-progress tasks and provided key information to help agents identify and prioritize them.
-Completed tasks were also collapsed to reduce noise.
+Completed tasks were also collapsed to reduce cognitive load.

 Second-line agent